 Article 64 should be read in conjunction with Article 55, which stresses that the ETIAS Central Unit and the ETIAS National Units must have ‘the obligation to update the data stored in the ETIAS Central System and ensure that it is accurate’.
 In that respect, Article 55 lays down a series of rules mandating the ex officio involvement of the ETIAS Central Unit in checking based on evidence both the accuracy or lawful processing of ETIAS data it has recorded and, if necessary, amend or erase it.
 In addition, according to Article 55(4), in cases where it has evidence of inaccuracy or unlawful processing of ETIAS data, it must contact the ETIAS National Unit of the Member State responsible within 14 days.
 If a Member State different from the Member State responsible has such evidence, it must contact the ETIAS Central Unit or the ETIAS National Unit of the Member State responsible, also within 14 days.
 Whichever unit is contacted, it must check the accuracy of the data and the lawfulness of its processing within one month and, if necessary, amend or erase the data from the ETIAS Central System without delay.

 Entrusting the ETIAS Central Unit with tasks that have traditionally been exercised by Member States only signifies a major novelty with the establishment of a centralized contact for all ETIAS applicants.
 This development carries a series of advantages and third-country nationals can address their claims, irrespective of their country of destination.
 This may incentivize individuals to exercise their individual rights on a more rigorous basis and possibly rectify errors in the personal data provided in their applications.
 As is noted below in relation to VIS, the available statistics on the exercise of individual rights in respect of the currently operational databases demonstrate a low number of requests for access, rectification or deletion by third-country nationals.
-This can be attributed to lack of awareness, lack of interest due to more significant concerns, particularly in the case of asylum seekers whose Eurodac [???AQ: please check?
+This can be attributed to lack of awareness, lack of interest due to more significant concerns, particularly in the case of asylum seekers whose personal data are stored in Eurodac [???AQ: please check?
 Words missing???]), and administrative barriers, such as cumbersome procedures and language barriers.
 As opposed to other IT systems where the registration of personal data in the systems is entrusted to the relevant national authorities, such as border control authorities or asylum authorities, in the case of ETIAS it is the applicants themselves who supply the information at the time of their application.
 As a result, for a number of reasons – such as technological illiteracy or unfamiliarity with the ETIAS application platform – a number of errors may occur which may prevent or hinder the automated issuance of a travel authorization.
 A centralized administrative remedy is a way forward to enable applicants to achieve a quick turnaround to their claim and potentially correct errors before the ETIAS Central Unit forwards an application for manual examination to the responsible ETIAS National Unit.